jerdog/talk-devex-disaster-to-delight-slidev/slides.md

 ## Developer Experience != Developer Productivity

 <!--
 Think about this… Developer Productivity comes down to the bottom line of what is going to make the company more money.
 That doesn’t always mean that the experience you have as a developer or practitioner is going to be a good one.
-Which is why we have tools and systems like Sharepoint, Concur, Bitbucket, Visual Studio Team Services (or it’s predecessor Visual SourceSafe).
-These get touted to organizations as how you save money or be more productive - and yet they’re horrific.
+Which is why we have tools and systems like Sharepoint, Concur, Bitbucket, Visual Studio Team Foundation Server (or it’s predecessor Visual SourceSafe).
+These get touted to organizations as how you save money or be more productive - and yet they’re horrific in the DevEx category.

-Any others come to mind?
 -->

 ---